-This Hull FC squad are history makers in a new format for our competition, and with that comes an abrupt end to a turbulent losing run that has blown up the large majority of internet signals on one side of the River Hull.
+This Hull FC squad are history makers in a new format for our competition, and with that comes an abrupt end to a turbulent losing run that has blown up the large majority of internet signals on the other side of the River Hull.
 FC are back.
 Hello.
-That, in defeating Wigan 23-22 on their own patch for the third time in four years, was about as good as the regular season can get, in a town where we’ve historically had more shaftings than a Kardashian sister.
+Hello.
+That, in defeating Wigan 23-22 on their own patch for the third time in four years, was about as good as the regular season can get, in a town where Hull have historically had more shaftings than English monarchs at Beverley Gate.
 Kudos to you then Mr Sneyd, who managed the game like a general and fully deserved the plaudits after his winning drop-goal.

 The losing run put in the bin then, but as cliché as it was, this was one of those 1-17 performances – the sort of display many believed Hull FC were incapable of in 2019 despite the (quite hilariously so now) criticised comeback of a certain Gareth Ellis.
-Our old warhorse, despite not playing since a play-off defeat to L**ds in September 2017, was absolutely immense, playing either side of half-time.
+The old warhorse, despite not playing since a play-off defeat to L**ds in September 2017, was absolutely immense, playing his influential stint either side of half-time.

 Hull were already looking good, but once the big fella came on with his bald shiny head the intensity and the performance of everyone else went up.
 That’s the story of Gareth Ellis’ rugby league career.
 He inspires others to greatness, as we found out at Wembley not once but twice.
 Hopefully, and at the risk of sounding premature after our first win since the FIFA World Cup last summer, more to come.